IvanChalukov/concourse-api-docs/README.md

 Most API endpoints require a **Bearer Token** obtained through Concourse’s login flow.

-To authenticate, exchange your login credentials for a token using the [Login](./endpoints/authentication.md#login) endpoint.
+To authenticate, exchange your local login credentials for a token using the [Login](./endpoints/authentication.md#login) endpoint.

 ## 🗂️ Version & Compatibility